 Less commonly, holotranscobalamin II (transcobalamin II–B12 complex) content: When holotranscobalamin II is < 40 pg/mL (< 30 pmol/L), vitamin B12 is deficient.

-After vitamin B12 deficiency is diagnosed, additional tests (eg, Schilling test) may be indicated for younger adults but usually not for the elderly.
+After vitamin B12 deficiency is diagnosed, additional tests (eg, Schilling test) may be indicated for younger adults but usually not for older people.
 Unless dietary vitamin B12 is obviously inadequate, serum gastrin levels or autoantibodies to intrinsic factor may be measured; sensitivity and specificity of these tests may be poor.

-If malabsorption is identified, the Schilling test can be repeated after a 2-week trial of an oral antibiotic.
-If antibiotic therapy corrects malabsorption, the likely cause is intestinal overgrowth of bacteria (eg, blind-loop syndrome).
+If malabsorption Overview of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
+Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more is identified, the Schilling test can be repeated after a 2-week trial of an oral antibiotic.
+If antibiotic therapy corrects malabsorption, the likely cause is intestinal overgrowth of bacteria Small Intestinal Bacterial Overgrowth (SIBO) Small intestinal bacterial overgrowth can result from alterations in intestinal anatomy or gastrointestinal motility, or lack of gastric acid secretion.
+This condition can lead to vitamin deficiencies... read more (eg, blind-loop syndrome).

 Treatment of Vitamin B12 Deficiency